saltstack/salt/doc/ref/cli/salt.rst

     Turn on verbosity for the salt call, this will cause the salt command to print out extra data like the job id.

-.. option:: --show-timeout
+.. option:: --hide-timeout

-    Instead of only showing the return data from the online minions this option also prints the names of the minions which could not be reached.
+    Instead of showing the return data for all minions.
+This option prints only the online minions which could be reached.

 .. option:: -b BATCH, --batch-size=BATCH